andaryjo/trias-client/README.md

 npm install trias-client
 ```

-Following script creates a TRIAS client, searches for a station and fetches the departures for the first result:
+Following script creates a TRIAS client, searches for a station and fetches the departures for the first result.
+Please refer to the [documentation](https://github.com/andaryjo/trias-client/blob/main/docs/README.md) for more information.

 ```javascript
 const trias = require("trias-client");